mbloch/mapshaper/docs/development/label-tool-design.md

   hand-placed label loses its placement.
 That makes the icon toggle destructive; being one undoable command is what makes it acceptable.

-Landing all of this retires the `labels` mode, and with it the two branches
+This is what `labels` was still needed for, so retiring that mode is now only a
-above: `selectStyleFeature()`'s label-mode click rule and the halo condition.
+removal: the two branches above go with it — `selectStyleFeature()`'s label-mode click rule and the halo condition — along with `prepareRecordForDrag()`, which mutates a record instead of running a command.

 ### Sliding and flipping are drags, not controls